-It’s not long until Black Friday.
-Many of us are feeling the squeeze of the cost of living crisis so we can’t afford to overlook savings if there’re any to be made, but how can you limit your environmental impact this Black Friday?
-In this article, we’ll suggest a few eco-friendly tips to follow for Black Friday 2024.
+It’s not long until Black Friday, and many of us can’t afford to overlook savings where there are any to be made.
+But how can you limit your environmental impact this Black Friday?
+In this article, we’ll suggest a few eco-friendly tips for Black Friday 2025.

 When is Black Friday?

-Black Friday is always on the final Friday of November so Black Friday 2024 is on November 29th.
-This is the day after Thanksgiving in the USA, the country that conceived Black Friday as an opportunity for retailers to boost sales in the lead up to Christmas through big discounts and promotions, often on surplus stock.
+Black Friday is always on the final Friday of November so Black Friday 2025 is on November 28th.
+This is the day after Thanksgiving in the USA, the country that created Black Friday as an opportunity for retailers to boost sales in the lead up to Christmas through big discounts and promotions, often on surplus stock.

 How does Black Friday affect the environment?

-Black Friday purchases are often made online, which leads to an increase in deliveries and a resulting increase in CO2 emissions from storing and transporting goods.
-UK shoppers spent £3 billion during Black Friday in 2023 but up to 80% of items bought on Black Friday end up in landfill.
+Additionally, these heavily discounted products are often sold online, which leads to an increase in deliveries and a resulting increase in CO2 emissions from storing and transporting goods.

 Before we look at how we can limit the impact of our purchases on the environment we should always ask – do I really need this?